eventide-project/docs/user-guide/messages-and-message-data/messages.md

 ## Message Workflows

 Messages frequently represent subsequent steps or stages in a process.
 Subsequent messages follow after preceding messages.
-Data from the preceding message is copied to the subsequent messages, and parts of the preceding message's metadata are constructed with the data from the preceding message.
+Data from the preceding message is copied to the subsequent messages, and parts of the subsequent message's metadata are constructed with the data from the preceding message.

-Constructing a message from a preceding message in a message flow is a common pattern.
+Constructing a message from a preceding message in a message flow is a common pattern in [handler](/#a-brief-example) implementation.

 ``` ruby
 self.follow(preceding_message, copy: [], include: [], exclude: [], strict: true)